Gyrodyne RON Rotorcycle

 The Gyrodyne RON Rotorcycle (originally designated HOG) was a tiny, single-seat helicopter designed under contract for the United States Navy. in the mid-1950s.
-It later was redesigned for a U.S. Marine Corps requirement for a small personal helicopter that would fulfill a number of roles, including observation, liaison, small unit tactical maneuvers, and which could be dropped to downed airmen behind enemy lines to facilitate their escape.
+It later was redesigned for a U.S. Marine Corps requirement for a small personal helicopter that would fulfill an array of roles, including observation, liaison, small unit tactical maneuvers, and which could be dropped to downed airmen behind enemy lines to facilitate their escape.

 Development

 Gyrodyne purchased the assets of Bendix Helicopters in 1949, including the Model 2C coaxial helicopter which provided the technology for the XRON-1.
 In 1951 the Model 2C was demonstrated to the Navy with shortcomings noted in autorotation control.
-The XRON-I was demonstrated under a new Navy contract NOas 55-388-c for a lightweight single man helicopter.
+The XRON-1 was demonstrated under a new Navy contract NOas 55-388-c for a lightweight single man helicopter.

 Design

 Gyrodyne's design was an open-framework helicopter with coaxial rotors, which was evaluated with three different power plants (two reciprocating, one turbine).

 The XRON-1 used a manually started 40 hp two-cycle engine with a gross weight capability of 500 lb.
 The fuselage is a simple box-beam construction.
 The rotor uses co-axial blades which alleviate the need for an anti-torque tail rotor.
 Yaw control is provided by rotor tip mounted "tip brakes" providing differential torque between the rotors.
 Gyrodyne patented the control on 24 October 1954 Patent No. 2,835,331.
 There is a small inverted V-tail for control at forward speeds.
 The rotors are laminated wood construction.
 The mast is pressure lubricated and becomes a cooling surface for oil inflight.
 The landing gear consists of three small wheels.